-Most people would say that is a dumb question....but believe it or not, some sod farms in the area do NOT grow all of their own sod.
+Most people would say that is a dumb question.....but believe it or not, some sod farmers in the area do NOT grow all of their own sod.
 They purchase it from a third party grower.
-They may or may not know how the sod was maintained during its lifetime.
-All of Kellum Sod Farm's turf is 100% planted, maintained and harvested in house, so that we can maintain our high level of quality control.
+They may or may not know how the grass was maintained during its lifetime.
+All of Kellum Sod Farm's turf is 100% planted, maintained and harvested in house, so that we can keep our high level of quality control.

 3. Can you install sod during the winter months?

 Absolutely!
-Centipede sod can be installed any time of year; however, it will remain brown until the beginning of the growning season (typically early April) when it can take root.
+Centipede sod can be installed any time of year, however, it will remain brown until the beginning of the growing season (typically early to mid April) when it can take root.

 4. How long does it take to grow centipede?

 This is one of our most frequently asked questions.
 From planting to harvesting, it usually takes at least two full years, sometimes three.
 We only sell fully matured, deep rooted sod.
 If it's not ready, we simply don't sell it.
-This doesn't mean that you can plant your yard and have fully established grass in two years.
-Being able to harvest in two to three years is the result of constant maintenance using sod specific equipment, mowers, chemicals, etc. If you wish to see our sod fields before making your purchase, please contact us for an appointment.
+This does not necessarily mean that you can plant your yard and have fully established turf in two years.
+Being able to harvest in two to three years is a result of constant maintenance using sod specific equipment, mowers, chemicals, etc. If you wish to see our sod fields before making a purchase, please contact us for an appointment.

 5. How do I care for my newly installed sod?

-6. Do you deliver, or do I have to pick up my sod?
+6. Do you deliver, or do I have to pick up my own sod?

 7. Does Kellum Sod Farm install sod?

-page for a list of recommended landscape contractors.
-They offer services for the smallest of home projects, to the largest of commercial jobs.
+As of now, we are not doing any installations in house.
+If you need help with installation, visit our CONTACT page for a list of landscape contractors.
+They offer services from the smallest home projects, to the largest of commercial jobs.

-8. What do I do with my pallets after my sod has been installed?
+8. What do I do with my pallets after I have installed my sod?

-Unlike many sod suppliers, we do not charge for pallets; therefore, you may dispose of them if you wish.
+Unlike many sod suppliers, we do not have a "pallet charge," therefore, you may dispose of them if you wish.
 However, if you are in an area that we visit often, we will be glad to pick up your pallets once they have been stacked by the street.
-If you would like to bring them back to one of our fields, that is fine, too.
+If you would like to bring them back to one of our fields, that would be great as well!